-On 16 June 2021 Proximus sued Telenet and the cable operators in appeal after cassation.
+On 16 June 2021, Proximus sued Telenet and the cable operators in appeal after cassation.
 By means of these proceedings, Proximus claimed the nullity of the agreements between Telenet and the cable companies.
 In addition, Telenet again claims damages (provisionally estimated at 1 euro) for the erroneous conclusion and maintenance of the agreements.
-Furthermore, Proximus seeks the cessation of the execution of the agreements and asks for a preliminary ruling in the event that it is considered that no legal remedy/indemnity would be possible for Proximus due to the violation of the principles of equality and transparency, or whether this would be reconcilable with Articles 49 and 56 of the Treaty on the functioning of the European Union, the general legal principle of effective and efficient legal protection or judicial protection of the rights conferred by European Union law, and the general legal principle of the priority of European Union law over the internal legal rules of a Member State.
+Furthermore, Proximus seeks the cessation of the execution of the agreements and asks for a preliminary ruling in the event that it is considered that no legal remedy/indemnity would be possible for Proximus due to the violation of the principles of equality and transparency.
+In the first notice of appeal filed by Proximus after the appeal in cassation, its provisional claim for damages had not yet been estimated.
+Also in